-If you think that your computer is overheating when playing games, here is a good way to test and diagnose the cause of the overheating.
+If you think your computer is running too hot when you play games, here is a good way to test and diagnose the cause.

 Several components can overheat and cause problems while you are playing a game.

-Games put more stress on your computer than ordinary desktop use.
-That’s why we need to test the temperatures of all your computer’s components during or after a few minutes of gameplay.
+Games put more stress on your PC than ordinary desktop use.
+That’s why we need to test the temperatures of all your system’s components during or after a few minutes of gameplay.

-Here are some steps to take to establish the component that is overheating or causing a computer to overheat.
+Here are some steps to establish the component overheating or causing a PC to overheat.

-Make sure all that no games are running, or any other unnecessary applications that are open.
+Ensure that no games are running or any other unnecessary applications are open.